1843

 1913

-In the Ladies' Home Journal appears column ChristineFrederic, devoted to the rationalization of the household.
-In addition to recommendations for fast and high-quality washing of dishes and cleaning beans, she writes a lot about the layout of the kitchen.
-And this is not just theory: Mrs. Frederick (she asks for it only this way) organizes a whole laboratory on Long Island, where she learns the movements of the housewives in the kitchen with the help of a long thread (a thread whose length is measured at the end of the day or one worker is attached to the foot of the subjects process).
-As a result, Mrs. Frederic argues that with a more thoughtful planning of the kitchen and dividing it into zones: cooking, washing, storage, - the landlady can save almost half a kilometer of steps a day.
-In 1920, Frederic wrote the book "Housekeeping Engineering", which quickly turns into a bestseller.
+The Ladies’ Home Journal featuresChristine Frederick's column devoted to rationalizing the household.
+In addition to recommendations on how to quickly and efficiently wash dishes and peel beans, she writes a lot about kitchen layout.
+And these are not just theories: Mrs. Frederick (she asks to be called only that) organizes an entire laboratory on Long Island, where she studies the movements of housewives around the kitchen using a thread length meter (a thread is tied to the subjects' leg, the length of which is measured at the end of the day or one work process).
+As a result, Mrs. Frederick proves that with a more thoughtful kitchen layout and dividing it into zones: cooking, washing, storage, — a housewife can save almost half a kilometer of steps per day.
+In 1920, Frederick wrote the book «Household Engineering», which quickly becomes a bestseller.

 1920s